 “If it’s what I think it is, you’ll see it soon enough.”

 “Can I watch you open it?”
 Sissy begged.
 “Pleeeeeeease?”

 The Felis Wing was the closest building to the landing pad, so Jenni, Kristen and Dante hefted their bags and decided to walk back while the rest of the Furs boarded the old charter bus.
 Jon saw that his housemates had already gone on ahead of him, the two females walking arm in arm with the male tiger.
-Still feeling the thrill of the play, Jon stuck out the crook of his arm toward him.
-“Sure, come along and we'll see what I got.”
+Still feeling the thrill of the play, Jon stuck out the crook of his arm toward her.
+“Sure, come along and we’ll see what I got.”